B7rian/MACC/README.md

 ## Current Specifications

-* Logic is in place to store a single matrix using up to 4096 elements and read it back.
-Currently a 64x64 matrix is hard-coded.
+* Logic is in place to store 3 matrixes up to 4096 elements and read them back.
+Currently, 64x64 matrix dimensions are hard-coded.

 ### To Do
 * Functional test and debug